antixenoinitiative/axiwiki/redline_copy.md

 Thargoid <NwT>Drones include Thargon drones that make up interceptor swarms and two ground based Thargoids, </NwT>**Revenants** and **Scavengers** <RL>are the only known Thargoid ground forces</RL>.
 Scavengers maintain and protect Thargoid <RL>ground bases</RL><NwT>structures, sites,</NwT>, while Revenants occupy human ground bases in Controlled systems <NwT>and barnacle matrices.</NwT><RL>, eliminating any intruders.</RL>

  Thargoid Interceptors have incredibly strong armour and fast regeneration capabilities, this makes conventional weapons (such as Multi-cannons, Missiles, Plasma Accelerators, Lasers) completely ineffective at damaging them.
 Even Hunters and Scouts still have a high resistance to conventional weaponry.
 Thankfully humanity has not only developed their own line of AX (Anti-Xeno) weaponry, but we have also adapted the ancient Guardian technology into very powerful hybrid weapons and modules that are far more effective at destroying Thargoid vessels.

 Attempting <RL>to fight a</RL> Thargoid<NwT> combat</NwT> with<RL>out</RL> the appropriate weaponry<NwT>,</NwT><RL> and</RL> defenses<NwT>, and strategy</NwT> <RL>is nigh-impossible,</RL> <NwT>is paramount to ensuring success and help avoid the rebuy screen.</NwT>

+<NwT>Visit build theory next to learn what modules we use to ensure effective battle strategy in </NwT>[**Ship Build Theory**](/en/shipbuildtheory) <NwT>and consider the many builds on display in </NwT>[**Recommended Ship Builds**](/en/builds)

 ![thargoids.png](/img/thargoids/thargoids.png)